murffious/slack_me/README.md

-1. Put a photo and your job title in your profile (just put your desired job title - this is not visible to anyone else but don't put learning jsut put the real title please).
+1. Put a photo and your job title in your profile (just put your desired job title - this is not visible to anyone else but don't put learning just put the real title please).

 2. Go look at the Profile of at least 1 other person in the course.